Transportation in Appalachia: Rail

 The next major transportation leap for Appalachia was the railroad.
 The Baltimore and Ohio was the first to cross.
 It was finished to Piedmont, Virginia on July 21, 1851, Fairmont on June 22, 1852, and its terminus at Wheeling on January 1, 1853.

-The West Virginia Central and Pittsburg Railway was a notable means of transportation throughout Appalachia.
-It is a large-scale railway that operated in the late 19th and early 20th centuries.
-While the four directions the railway went was primarily designed for travel in-between some of the older West Virginian communities (Belington, Huttonsville, Durbin); the track did go to Cumberland, Maryland when traveling north.
-This means it is a multi-state operating Appalachian travel system like many railroads and highways are today.
-It is also notable for being a positive economic driver, as the track construction was built privately, with the assistance of several subsidiary companies.
+The West Virginia Central and Pittsburg Railway, operating in the late 19th and early 20th centuries, was a notable means of transportation throughout Appalachia.
+The railway was primarily designed for travel in between some older West Virginian communities (such as Belington, Huttonsville, and Durbin), but traveled to Cumberland, Maryland when traveling north, making it a multi-state operating travel system.
+It was also a positive economic driver, as the track construction was built privately with the assistance of several subsidiary companies.

 In 1855 the Norfolk and Western Railway, under the direction of Frederick J. Kimball, began to push across Appalachia.
 Starting from Big Lick, the lines extended to the Pocahontas coalfields in western Virginia and West Virginia and on north to Columbus and Cincinnati, Ohio.

-The Southern Railway linked Charleston, South Carolina, and Memphis, Tennessee, crossing Appalachia in 1857 in the Asheville, North Carolina area, although rail expansion halted with the start of the Civil War.
+The Southern Railway linked Charleston, South Carolina, and Memphis, Tennessee, crossing Appalachia in 1857 in the Asheville, North Carolina area, though rail expansion temporarily halted with the start of the Civil War.

 By 1867 the Chesapeake and Ohio Railway had reached the eastern edge of the mountains and was also reaching for the Ohio valley via the New River and Kanawha valleys of West Virginia.
 The West Virginia stretch of the C&O was the site of the legendary competition between John Henry and a steam-powered machine; the competition is said to have taken place in a tunnel south of Talcott, West Virginia, near the Greenbrier River.
 In 1888, the C&O built the Cincinnati Division, from Huntington, West Virginia, down the south bank of the Ohio River in Kentucky and across the river at Cincinnati, connecting with the "Big Four" and other midwestern railroads.